 Age is often the crucial element, as the legal description of the offence stipulates that the accused believes the victim being lured to be under the age of 18.
 The evidence can be highly complex, but the consequences can be highly severe: depending upon the sum of circumstances, incarceration can range from 18 months to 10 years.

 Keep in mind, you are innocent until proven guilty and the Crown must prove every charge’s ever element beyond reasonable doubt.

-Throughout the Saggi Law Firm team’s combined 35 years and counting, Mandeep S. Saggi and his assembled trial lawyers have navigated many complex circumstances.
 Your freedom is at stake.
-Consult with us today at no charge, so that we can protect and help you understand your rights as we prepare a defence against these substantial, complicated charges.
+Consult with Mandeep Saggi at Saggi Law Firm today at no charge, so that we can protect and help you understand your rights as we prepare a defence against these substantial, complicated charges.

 s.
 172.1(1) Every person commits an offence who, by means of a computer system within the meaning of subsection 342.1(2), communicates with: